janhenkgerritsen/codeception-laravel5-sample/readme.md

 #### Vagrant
 - Clone repo
+- Cd into the cloned directory
+- Run vagrant up

 To SSH into the machine to run your tests, run ```vagrant ssh```.
 You can access the app on the guest vm under http://192.168.10.10/.